NET WORTH: Unknown

 FUNDING AREAS: Education, Health, Jewish Causes, Arts & Culture

-OVERVIEW: Joshua Nash and his wife, Beth, move their philanthropy through the Goldberg/Nash Family Foundation, a charitable vehicle that supports various causes.
+OVERVIEW: Joshua Nash and his wife, Beth, conduct their philanthropy through the Goldberg/Nash Family Foundation, a charitable vehicle that supports various causes.
 University of Pennsylvania, the couple's alma mater, is a big winner.
-Nash chaired the board of Birthright Israel Foundation and the couple steadily supports Jewish causes.
+Nash formerly chaired the board of Birthright Israel Foundation and the couple steadily supports Jewish causes.
 The foundation does not appear to accept unsolicited proposals.

 BACKGROUND: Joshua Nash graduated from University of Pennsylvania.
 He was a general partner of Odyssey Partners, L.P., joining the firm in 1988.
 Nash serves as president of Ulysses Management, L.L.C. and as chairman of the board of AV Homes Inc.

 JEWISH CAUSES: Joshua Nash once chaired Birthright Israel Foundation, which has sent more than 400,000 young Jewish adults on free, 10-day educational trips to Israel since 2000.
-Nash and Beth via their foundation have steadily supported Birthright Israel.
+Nash and Beth have steadily supported Birthright Israel.
 Other grantees have included Abraham Joshua Heschel School, Penn Hillel, American Friends of Israel Museum, and UJA Federation of New York.

 ARTS & CULTURE: Grantees have included Whitney Museum of American Art, New York Junior Tennis League, Alvin Ailey Dance Foundation, Carnegie Hall Society, Public Theater, Solomon R Guggenheim Foundation, Caramoor Center for Music and the Arts, Met Opera, and International Center of Photography.